 The Company has one granted and two application exploration licences in the South West of Western Australia and three granted exploration permits in Far North Queensland.
-The leases cover known quartz deposits with the potential to contain high purity silica.
+The leases cover known quartz occurrences with the potential to contain high purity silica.

 A Research and Development program is underway utilising samples collected from the Company's tenement package.
-The program is investigating innovative processing techniques that could yield high purity product from high grade silica sand or quartz at lower than traditional processing costs.
+The program is comparing innovative processing techniques with conventional methods with the aim of producing a high purity product from ASQ's existing prospects.
+The current phase of test work is mostly complete with final analysis pending.